Barclays Online Savings Account Review 2023

 Opening a Barclays online savings account could be a good option if you’re looking to earn a solid interest rate on savings with no monthly maintenance fees or minimum balance requirements.
 Plus, you can supplement your savings account with CDs to maximize interest rate earning potential.

-Of course, take time to compare interest rates, fees and the minimum-balance requirement at other banks before making a final decision.
+Take time to compare interest rates, fees, and the minimum balance requirement at other banks before making a final decision.